Boston desegregation busing crisis: Violence

-On January 21, 1976, 1,300 black and white students fought each other at Hyde Park High, and at South Boston High on February 15, anti-busing activists organized marches under a parade permit from the Andrew Square and Broadway MBTA Red Line stations which would meet and end at South Boston High.
-After confusion between the marchers and the police about the parade route led marchers to attempt to walk through a police line, the marchers began throwing projectiles at the police, the marchers regrouped, and migrated to South Boston High where approximately 1,000 demonstrators engaged with police in a full riot that required the police to employ tear gas.
-80 police were injured and 13 rioters were arrested.
-On April 5, civil rights attorney Ted Landsmark was assaulted by a white teenager at City Hall Plaza with a flagpole bearing the American flag (famously depicted in a 1977 Pulitzer Prize-winning photograph, The Soiling of Old Glory published in the Boston Herald American by photojournalist Stanley Forman).
+On January 21, 1976, 1,300 black and white students fought each other at Hyde Park High.
+At South Boston High on February 15, anti-busing activists organized marches under a parade permit from the Andrew Square and Broadway MBTA Red Line stations which would meet and end at South Boston High.
+After confusion between the marchers and the police about the parade route led the marchers to attempt to walk through a police line, the marchers began throwing projectiles at the police.
+The marchers regrouped and migrated to South Boston High, where approximately 1,000 demonstrators engaged with police in a full riot that required the police to employ tear gas.
+80 police officers were injured and 13 rioters were arrested.

-On April 19, 1976, black youths in Roxbury assaulted a white motorist and beat him comatose, while numerous car stonings occurred through April, and on April 28, a bomb threat at Hyde Park High emptied the building and resulted in a melee between black and white students that require police action to end.
+On April 19, 1976, black youths in Roxbury assaulted a white motorist and beat him comatose, while numerous car stonings occurred through April.
+On April 28, a bomb threat at Hyde Park High emptied the building and resulted in a melee between black and white students that required police action to end.
 On the evening of September 7, the night before the first day of school, white youths in Charlestown threw projectiles at police and injured 2 U.S. Marshals, a crowd in South Boston stoned an MBTA bus with a black driver, and the next day, youths in Hyde Park, Roxbury, and Dorchester stoned buses transporting outside students in.
 Incidents of interracial violence in Boston would continue from November 1977 through at least 1993.

-There were a number of protest incidents that turned severely violent, even resulting in deaths.
-In one case, attorney Theodore Landsmark was attacked and bloodied by a group of white teenagers as he exited Boston City Hall.
-One of the youths, Joseph Rakes, attacked Landsmark with an American flag.
-A photograph of the attack, The Soiling of Old Glory, taken by Stanley Forman for the Boston Herald American, won the Pulitzer Prize for Spot News Photography in 1977.
-In a retaliatory incident about two weeks later, Black teenagers in Roxbury threw rocks at auto mechanic Richard Poleet's car and caused him to crash.
+Many protest incidents turned severely violent, even resulting in deaths.
+On April 5, 1976, Ted Landsmark, a black lawyer and executive director of the Boston Contractors' Association, was on his way to a meeting at City Hall when he was intercepted by a delegation of white South Boston and Charlestown High students who were leaving the city council chamber after having aired their views on busing.
+As Landmark crossed through the plaza, he was accosted by the marchers, who struck him several times on the side and back.
+His assault by a white teenager Joseph Rakes with the staff of a flagpole bearing the American flag was famously depicted in a 1977 Pulitzer Prize-winning photograph, The Soiling of Old Glory published in the Boston Herald American by photojournalist Stanley Forman.
+In a retaliatory incident about two weeks later, black teenagers in Roxbury threw rocks at auto mechanic Richard Poleet's car and caused him to crash.
 The youths dragged him out and crushed his skull with nearby paving stones.
 When police arrived, the man was surrounded by a crowd of 100 chanting "Let him die" while lying in a coma from which he never recovered.